Nanoonga/chtml-masonry/README.md

 # chtml-masonry

-### by Gary Royal
+#### Gary Royal

+##Abstract

 **Computed HTML** (CHTML) is a programming model in which the tags describing a complex layout are compiled in RAM, then passed to the browser's HTML interpreter to render in a single paint.
 CHTML is orders of magnitude faster than conventional Dynamic HTML, which manipulates the nodes of a rendered DOM in situ.

 **The Masonry layout** (also known as the Pinterest layout) is a matrix of semi-regular elements separated by a constant margin, like bricks in a wall, but rotated 90 degrees so that it grows from the top down as new elements are added.

+These listings demonstrate the Computed HTML model by using it as a runtime for the Masonry layout algorithm under development.

 ![screenshot](masonry.png)

 ## Features

-* Time to Interactive: instant
+* Time to Interactive: instant (< 500 ms)
 * Infinite scroll
 * Auto-support for high density displays
-* Responsive from 200 to 2000 (density-independent pixels) viewport width
+* Responsive from 200 to 2000 pixels viewport width

 ## Quick Start